IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Tabular Data Files
 ------------------

-Files in certain formats - Stata, SPSS, R, Excel(xlsx) and CSV - may be ingested as tabular data (see "Tabular Data Ingest" section of the User Guide for details).
-Tabular data files can be further explored and manipulated with `TwoRavens <../user/data-exploration/tworavens.html>`_ - a statistical data exploration application integrated with Dataverse, as well as other :doc:`/installation/external-tools` if they have been enabled in the installation of Dataverse you are using.
-TwoRavens allows the user to run statistical models, view summary statistics, download subsets of variable vectors and more.
-To start, click on the "Explore" button, found next to each relevant tabular file (the application will be opened in a new window).
-Create and download your subset using `TwoRavens <../user/data-exploration/tworavens.html>`_.
-See the `TwoRavens documentation section <../user/data-exploration/tworavens.html>`_ for more information.
+Files in certain formats - Stata, SPSS, R, Excel(xlsx), CSV, and TSV - may be ingested as tabular data (see :ref:`Tabular Data Ingest <tabular-data-ingest>` for details).

 Additional download options available for tabular data (found in the same drop-down menu under the "Download" button):